GRANTS, SCHOLARSHIPS, AND FELLOWSHIPS

 The Open Society Fellowship is designed to support individuals pursuing innovative and unconventional approaches to fundamental open society challenges.

-Recent graduates from U.S. law, public policy, and business schools are invited to apply for this one-year residence within the Office of the President at the Open Society Foundations.
+Fellows pursue work related to human rights, good governance, and justice through a one-year residence within the Office of the President at the Open Society Foundations.

 The Soros Justice Fellowships fund outstanding individuals to undertake projects that advance reform, spur debate, and catalyze change on a range of issues facing the U.S. criminal justice system.

-The Roma Initiatives Office offers support for NGO projects to use elections as an opportunity to advance the demands of Roma constituencies and hold elected representatives accountable.
+The Roma Initiatives Office invites proposals for projects that aim to use elections in Bulgaria as an opportunity to increase the authorities’ responsiveness to the concerns and demands of Roma voters.